turingschool/curriculum/source/projects/contact_manager.markdown

 Load [http://0.0.0.0:8080](http://0.0.0.0:8080) in your browser and you should see the Rails splash screen.
 Click the "About Your Application" link and you should see all your library versions.
 If your database were not installed properly or inaccessible, you'd see an error here.

-### Setup Git Repository
+### Git Setup

-I'll assume that you've already setup Git on your system.
-From within your project directory, create a new repository with:
+I'll assume that you've already setup [Git](http://git-scm.com/) on your system.

+First, we need to tell git that we want to start tracking changes for our current project.

+Within your project directory initialize your project as a git repository.

 {% terminal %}
 $ git init
 {% endterminal %}

+Second, we need to save our work.
+We do that by adding all the files we want to save to a list.
+Then committing that list of files.

-Then add all of the files in your current working directory to the repository and commit it:
+We add all the files in our project (e.g. `.`) to that list and then commit them:

 {% terminal %}
 $ git add .
 $ git commit -m "Generate initial project"
 {% endterminal %}

-At this point if you're using GitHub, you could add that remote and push to it.
+At this point if you're using [GitHub](https://github.com/), you could [create a repository](https://github.com/new), add that remote and push to it.
 For purposes of this tutorial, we'll just manage the code locally.

 ### Ship It